 All children are welcome to visit the monastery, but the community takes the protection and welfare of children seriously.
 Children must be closely supervised by a parent at all times during their visit.
 As the monastery is a place for practicing the Dhamma, parents are responsible to teach their children to respect the peace and quiet of the monastery and not allow them to play noisy games or disturb the public who are attending meditation sessions, Dhamma talks or blessings given by the monks.
 Children are not allowed to stay overnight in the monastery or attend meditation retreats unless it is a programme specifically organized for children.

-Sangha wishing to attend the dana offering, monastery events or stay overnight in the monastery, must first receive an invitation from the senior monk at least 7 days prior to their intended visit.
+Sangha members (monks and nuns) from other monasteries wishing to visit or attend the dana offering at Buddha Bodhivana Monastery must first receive an invitation from the senior monk, at least 7 days prior to their intended visit.

 Visitors are kindly asked to wear appropriate clothing for their visit to the monastery as it is a place of worship and spiritual practice.
 It is not appropriate for men to wear shorts, vests or walk bare chested in the monastery.
 Females should avoid wearing shorts, miniskirts, vests or revealing clothing.